tongsky723/lslidar_n301/README.md

 	Set ranges data to 0 when its corresponding angle larger than this value

 - `truncated_mode` (`int`, '0')
-	Using which method to truncate laser data, 0 is cut off specific angle ranges ; 1 is cut off certain radius range
+	Using which method to truncate laser data, 1 is cut off specific angle ranges ; 2 is cut off certain radius range; else won't do anything to scan

 - `invalid_radius` (`double`, `0.0`)
-	Useful when setting truncated_mode to 1.
+	Useful when setting truncated_mode to 2.
 All ranges data within this radius will set to infinity

 - `disable_min` (`list`, `[]`)
-	Useful when setting truncated_mode to 0.
+	Useful when setting truncated_mode to 1.
 All ranges data between disable_min and disable_max will set to infinity

 - `disable_min` (`list`, `[]`)
-	Useful when setting truncated_mode to 0.
+	Useful when setting truncated_mode to 1.
 All ranges data between disable_min and disable_max will set to infinity

 - `disable_tolerance` (`int`, `5`)
-	Useful when setting truncated_mode to 0. disable_min and disable_max can be expand with this tolerance
+	Useful when setting truncated_mode to 1. disable_min and disable_max can be expand with this tolerance

 ### Published Topics